 Abide in Jesus and listen for His voice.
-In this we need to have faith that God will show us the strategy we need to plant seeds of righteousness, and see harvest in our daily lives.
+In this, we need to have faith that God will show us the strategy we need to plant seeds of righteousness and see the harvest in our daily lives.

 Keep showing the humble your path, and lead them into the best decision.Psalm 25:9 TPT